Ligurian Sea: Geography

 The sea borders Italy as far as its border with France, and the French island of Corsica.
 In the east, the sea borders the Tyrrhenian Sea, while in the west it borders the Mediterranean Sea proper.
 Genoa is the most prominent city in the area.
-The northwest coast is noted for its scenic beauty and favourable climate.
+The northwest coast is noted for its scenery and climate.

 The Gulf of Genoa is its northernmost part.
-The sea receives the Arno River from the east and many other rivers that originate in the Apennines.
-The ports of Genoa, La Spezia, and Livorno are on its rocky coast.
+The ports of Genoa and La Spezia are on its rocky coast.
 It reaches a maximum depth of more than 9,300 ft northwest of Corsica.